 It shows you how far you’ve come and how you’ve improved.

-But I bet your trying to avoid epoxy resin mistakes, to begin with.
+But I bet you’re trying to avoid epoxy resin mistakes to begin with.

 Am I right?

 Then you’ll want to buy your copy of Resin Fundamentals.
-I wrote it for beginners to give you the vital details in making art that will have people saying, ‘Wow, you made that?’
-Buy it now and get an email download link in minutes.
+I wrote the ebook for beginners to give you the vital details in making art that will have people saying, ‘Wow, you made that?’
+Buy the PDF book now and get an email download link in minutes.